 - Working with you to prevent hospitalizations related to heart disease

-Your cancer rehabilitation team is led by a doctor who specializes in physical medicine and rehabilitation, called a physiatrist.
+Your cardiac rehabilitation team is led by a doctor who specializes in physical medicine and rehabilitation, called a physiatrist.
 Your rehabilitation team works with your primary care doctor, cardiologist, and other specialists to give you complete care.
 Your team may also include a:

 - Case manager